 |Here, at the intersection of Wall St. and Broadway in Manhattan, are the final resting places of, from the left: |

 1) Mary Morin Scott Litchfield McKnight.
 2) Her father, Brig.
 Gen. & Hon.
 John Morin Scott, 1st NY Sec. of State (his widow, Helena Rutgers Scott, remarried John R. Myer, and I haven't found her grave yet), and his parents, John and Marian Morin Scott.
 3) Col. John Litchfield (British), Mary M. S. L. McKnight's first husband, and their three daughters: Helena Maria and Helena Ann, both of whom died in infancy, and Elizabeth Litchfield Ross, wife of Robert Ross, Esq.
 4) Charles McKnight, MD, Senior Surgeon of the American Army of the Revolution and second husband of Mary M. S. L. McKnight.
 5) Lewis Allaire Scott, Esq., son of John Morin Scott, and 2nd NY Sec. of State.
-6) To the memory of Rev. Charles McKnight, and his son Capt.
-Richard McKnight; they are the father and brother of Charles McKnight MD, and are buried elsewhere.
-Location of Rev. McKnight's grave is unknown, but he is said to have died in New Jersey.
+6) To the memory of Rev. Charles McKnight--who may be buried in New Jersey, unless he was re-interred here after the evacuation of New York City by the British--he had been imprisoned in the city and died in 1778, shortly after his release; and Rev. McKnight's son, Capt.
+Richard McKnight.
+They were the father and brother of Dr. Charles McKnight.
 It is presumed that Richard's remains are in the vault of the Prison Ship Martyrs Monument at Ft.
 Greene Park, Brooklyn, as he was reportedly one of the 11,500 captive Patriots who perished under brutal conditions aboard the British prison ships, which were anchored in Wallabout Bay during the War of the Revolution.

 Helena Maria, Helena Ann, and Elizabeth are lacking F.A.G. memorials.